Eclypsee/ROV_proj/README.md

 • Use Raspberry Pi 3 with Buster OS
-• In raspi-config → Interfacing Options → enable Camera
+• In raspi-config → Interfacing Options → enable Camera, enable I2C
 • In raspi-config → enable Auto Login
 • Make sure hostname is raspberrypi